-EFDI, besides some common policies and adherence to international standards (EDFI, n.d.c.), also developed financing facilities such as EDFI ElectriFI or the Interact Climate Change Facility (EDFI, n.d.b.).
-However, while EDFI ElectriFI is co-funded by Italy (EDFI, n.d.a.), neither CDP nor SIMEST are listed among the involved members of its Interact Climate Change Facility (EDFI, n.d.b.).
-The Blue Mediterranean Partnership, the Partnership with African Development Bank under the Global Green Bond Initiative, the North Macedonia Energy Transition Investment Platform and strengthening the Partnership with the Africa Finance Corporation (AFC) (ibid.)
+92 EFDI, besides some common policies and adherence to international standards (EDFI, no date c), also developed financing facilities such as EDFI ElectriFI or the Interact Climate Change Facility (EDFI, no date b).
+However, while EDFI ElectriFI is co-funded by Italy (EDFI, no date a), neither CDP nor SIMEST are listed among the involved members of its Interact Climate Change Facility (EDFI, no date b).

+93 The Blue Mediterranean Partnership, the Partnership with African Development Bank under the Global Green Bond Initiative, the North Macedonia Energy Transition Investment Platform and strengthening the Partnership with the Africa Finance Corporation (AFC) (ibid.)